Draefuglestad/VolunteerSystem/README.md

 be able to add, edit, or delete volunteers or volunteer opportunities.
 No one other than a person with an admin login has access to the information or to make changes.

+For this project we did not have access to a shared database.
+Therefore, we each had to migrate and update our local databases in SQL Server Object Explorer.

 Features that are not working quite right:

 - Filter by DateTime.
--- We struggled using the datatype date/datetime for the first time.
-I (Bailey) implented the filter by date and was eventually able to get it to work.
+   We struggled using the datatype date/datetime for the first time.
+I (Bailey) implemented the filter by date and was eventually able to get it to work.
 However, for some reason the database would not update on other team members system.
-Every person had to add the new datatype themselved otherwise the program would break whenever they tried to run it and select the Manage Opportunities button.
+Every person had to add the new datatype themselves otherwise the program would break whenever they tried to run it and select the Manage Opportunities button.

 - Opportunity Matching.